BIGJRA/BIGJRA.github.io/rejuv.md

 This thing can be tough to take out because on this field, even after destroying all 3 shields, it manages to heal 25% of its health every turn with Black Sludge.
-Plus, it’s Sludge Wave is boosted immensely and given Rock sub-typing.
-That said, with strong moves and Melia’s team as support it isn’t too difficult to wear it down.
+Plus, it's Sludge Wave is boosted immensely and given Rock sub-typing.
+That said, with strong moves and Melia's team as support it isn't too difficult to wear it down.
 Alternatively, switch the field to Volcanic by using Heat Wave, Eruption, or Lava Plume, or, to Mountain field via Sky Uppercut.